treble37/video_streamer/NOTES_TO_READ.md

 }
 ```

+Step 7: Running tests.
+This app has Jasmine tests and RSpec tests.
+Run *rspec spec* to run the RSpec tests and *rake jasmine* and navigate to http://localhost:8888/ to see the results of the Jasimine tests.

 ###Running the web application

 If you've done up to Step 3, you should be able to navigate to http://localhost:3000/user_id/videos.
 Depending on if this is your first user, user_id will likely be equal to 1.
 But you may have to check with rails console to be sure.